How can you apply?

 What will my Interview involve?

-Our Teacher Training Interviews follow a similar format to employment interviews conducted in our schools and are based around a carousel of activities.
+Due to the current Our Teacher Training Interviews follow a similar format to employment interviews conducted in our schools and are based around a carousel of activities.
 You will participate in the following:

 - Document check: You will be asked to bring to your interview original certificates of your qualifications.
 Candidates who are yet to graduate, will be given offers conditional on the successful completion of first degree qualification.